Adrian Perez de Castro

 Enables bounds-checking using

-Downloads, builds libbsd, and links it statically into Signify.
+Instead of picking libbsd from the system, use a copy of the needed files included as part of the source tree and link them statically into Signify.
 This can be used when the version installed in the system is an unsupported version, or when installing it in the system is not desirable.

 Perform Link-Time Optimizations.
 Both your compiler and linker must have support for this.
 Recent binutils and GCC/Clang are known to work.